 There is one way, but you still have to real all the associations of the same type, when you need only one, and in principle the logic to choose

 which one might be tricky.
 On top of that, is is not clear whether asking all the associations between L and R will return also those which have any metadata.

 I won't correct Giuseppe, but rather say that what Bruce describes goes beyond the framework facilities and straight into LArSoft conventions.

 Erica loves to talk about things like that, that boil down into having information of which data products should be used together.

 Bruce, why don't you turn this e-mail in a feature request?

-#4 Updated by Gianluca Petrillo over 1 year ago
+#4 Updated by Gianluca Petrillo almost 2 years ago

 Erica, Giuseppe, Gianluca and Katherine discussed the specific and the more general issue.

 - a free function returning all the association data products between the two desired classes (e.g. all